 Repeat problem 2, except consider a statistical regression analysis evaluating an association between the odds of delivery of infants who were small for gestational age (SGA) and maternal smoking behavior by evaluating the difference in probabilities for SGA across smoking groups.

 Methods: Subjects with missing values in either SGA or smoking behavior were removed from analysis.
 The probabilities for SGA were compared across groups with and without maternal smoking behavior.
 We used a robust linear regression that allows heteroscedasticity to test difference in the probabilities.
-Two-sided p-value and a 95% confidence interval were computed for the difference in the population probabilities for SGA based the Huber-White sandwich estimator using approximate normal distribution.
+Two-sided p-value and a 95% confidence interval were computed for the difference in the population probabilities for SGA based on the Huber-White sandwich estimator using approximate normal distribution.

 Results: We have data on 751 subjects, among whom 231 (30.76%) subjects were smokers and 520 (69.24%) were nonsmokers.
 The proportion of SGA among the 231 subjects was 19.48%, and that among the 510 nonsmokers was 11.35%.
 A 95% confidence interval suggests that this difference of proportions of 8.134% between the two groups would not be unusual if the true difference in probability of SGA among smokers is anywhere from 2.33% to 13.94% higher than that among nonsmokers.
 The two-sided p-value is 0.0061, so this observation is statistically significant at a 0.05 level of significance.
 Therefore we reject the null hypothesis that the probability for SGA is not associated with the maternal smoking status.